it-p-lodz-pl/TUL.Courses/PT.IFE/LectuireREADMETemplate.md

 ### I have just published the last lecture recording and activity

 Let me inform you that I have just published the last lecture outcomes.
-They are available in the section [Recordings](https://ife.edu.p.lodz.pl/course/view.php?id=224#section-3).
+They are available in the section [Recordings 2021 Summer](https://ife.edu.p.lodz.pl/course/view.php?id=224#section-3).
 This section contains a lecture recording and also a file with the corrected Q/A dialog on chat.
 Review the file and report your result using `Seminar activity` - each answer = 1 pts.
 Report your scores using comments.
 Your achievement must be reported before the next lecture.